nushell/nushell.github.io/book/commands/hash_sha256.md

 layout: command
 version: 0.60.1
 usage: |
-  hash a value using the sha256 hash algorithm
+  Hash a value using the sha256 hash algorithm
 ---

 # `{{ $frontmatter.title }}`